SlicerMorph/Tutorials/git-and-github/README.md

 ## Setting up your github account for ssh access.
-You need to be able to push (upload) changes to the repositories you have created or have write-access to, you need to setup an authentication method with github.
+To be able to push (upload) changes to the GitHub repositories you have created or have write-access to, you need to setup an authentication method with github.
 This is most easily done using a secure key encryption.
 Much like ssh, once you set an ssh-key, you can push changes to the repositories (that you have access to) without having to enter password, or use another method of authentication.
 Instructions here cover Unix like operating systems (like Linux or MacOS), but they are almost identical to Windows.
-You can find [more detailed instructions from the github page: Connecting github with ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys)
+You can find [more detailed instructions from the relevant github page: Connecting github with ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys)

 Let's get started: